Difference Between CFA and CFQ

 - CFQ (Corporate Finance Qualification) is a specialist qualification awarded by ICAEW (Institute of Chartered Accountants in England and Wales) to recognize the skills and expertise of corporate financiers.

-- There are two routes available for acquiring this prized designation, namely study route and experience route.
-Essentially, CFQ is an experience-oriented qualification which requires a certain level of experience and expertise to be able to earn the designation, in which case one need not sit for any exam.
+- Two routes are available to acquire this special designation – study and experience.
+Essentially, CFQ is an experience-oriented qualification that requires a certain level of experience and expertise to earn the designation, in which case one need not sit for any exam.

-- However, in absence of requisite amount of experience one can opt for study route as well.
-Those who opt for study route must have completed Diploma in Corporate Finance to be eligible to apply for CFQ.
+- However, in the absence of the requisite experience, one can opt for a study route.
+Those who opt for the study route must have completed a Diploma in Corporate Finance to apply for CFQ.

-To qualify for CFA, a candidate should have a Bachelor’s Degree (or they should be in final year of Bachelor’s Degree) or 4 years of professional work experience or 4 years of higher education and professional work experience taken together.
+To qualify for CFA, a candidate should have a Bachelor’s Degree (or they should be in the final year of a Bachelor’s Degree) or four years of professional work experience or four years of higher education and professional work experience taken together.

-- To qualify for CFQ through study route, 3 programmes are available depending on the level of experience of any candidate.
+- To qualify for CFQ through the study route, three programs are available depending on the level of experience of any candidate.

-- Those who have completed Certificate in Corporate Finance or ICAEW Chartered Accountants can enroll for Diploma in Corporate Finance.
-To be eligible to apply for CFQ, candidates who have chosen study route must have completed the Diploma in Corporate Finance and currently working in a relevant position.
+- Those who have completed a Certificate in Corporate Finance or ICAEW Chartered Accountants can enroll for Diploma in Corporate Finance.
+To be eligible to apply for CFQ, candidates who have chosen the study route must have completed the Diploma in Corporate Finance and are currently working in a relevant position.

-- They should also be able to demonstrate 3 years of corporate finance experience with a minimum of three corporate finance transactions.
+- They should also demonstrate three years of corporate finance experience with a minimum of three corporate finance transactions.

-- Alternatively, candidates applying for Corporate Finance Qualification (CFQ) directly via experience route should have a minimum of 5 years of professional experience in a corporate finance position or relevant role with at least 6 demonstrable transactions where they were in a lead advisory role.
+- Alternatively, candidates applying for Corporate Finance Qualification (CFQ) directly via experience route should have a minimum of 5 years of professional experience in a corporate finance position or relevant role with at least six demonstrable transactions in a lead advisory role.

-- They would also need to provide three peer references to validate their experience and expertise.
+- They also need to provide three peer references to validate their experience and expertise.

 Why pursue CFA?

-- It is a complex and advanced multi-tier financial certification program designed to help finance professionals acquire expertise in specialized knowledge areas including asset management, financial analysis, financial modeling, portfolio management and other research-oriented areas in finance.
+- It is a complex and advanced multi-tier financial certification program designed to help finance professionals acquire specialized knowledge areas, including asset management, financial analysis, financial modeling, portfolio management, and other research-oriented regions of finance.

-- Even non-finance professionals stand to gain substantially by completing one or more levels of CFA whereas experienced financial professionals would be able to further their career prospects a great deal by earning CFA Charter.
+- Even non-finance professionals stand to gain substantially by completing one or more levels of CFA.
+In contrast, experienced financial professionals would further their career prospects a great deal by earning CFA Charter.

-- This not only enhances their value in the eyes of prospective employers but also expands their area of expertise in finance along with inspiring confidence in their professional capabilities.
+- It enhances their value in the eyes of prospective employers and expands their area of expertise in finance, along with inspiring confidence in their professional capabilities.

 Why Pursue CFQ?

-- This is primarily an experience-oriented designation, which is all the more reason for qualified and experienced corporate finance professionals to apply for CFQ, who become eligible to use CF designatory letters on earning the designation.
+- It is primarily an experience-oriented designation, which is another reason for qualified and experienced corporate finance professionals to apply for CFQ.
+They become eligible to use CFQ designatory letters to earn the designation.

-- Naturally, this helps further their career prospects substantially and it would become that much easier to inspire trust in some of the leading global employers with this highly acclaimed designation to their credit.
+- Naturally, this helps further their career prospects substantially.
+In addition, it would become that much easier to inspire trust in some of the leading global employers with this highly acclaimed designation to their credit.

-CFA and CFQ represent two highly acknowledged credentials in finance but by no means can they be considered to be in the same category.
-CFA is a designation distinguished by its scope in terms of the nature of professional capabilities it might help acquire.
-It is definitely not a specialized designation in itself but can help experienced professionals gain necessary expertise in several specialized areas of finance including equity research, financial analysis and portfolio management.
-On the other hand, CFQ as a designation is limited in its scope to corporate finance and more of an experience-oriented designation which does not require one to sit for any exams to earn the Corporate Finance Qualification.
-Those looking to specialize in corporate finance only, need apply for Corporate Finance Qualification.
-CFA offers a wider scope in terms of specialization but with little to no direct relevance in the field of corporate finance.
+CFA and CFQ represent two highly acknowledged credentials in finance, but by no means can they be considered to be in the same category.
+CFA is a designation distinguished by its scope regarding the nature of professional capabilities it might help acquire.
+It is not a specialized designation but can help experienced professionals gain necessary expertise in several technical areas of finance, including equity research, financial analysis, and portfolio management.
+On the other hand, CFQ as a designation is limited in its scope to corporate finance and more of an experience-oriented appointment, which does not require one to sit for any exams to earn the Corporate Finance Qualification.
+Those looking to specialize in corporate finance only need to apply for CFQ.
+CFA offers a broader scope in terms of specialization but with little to no direct relevance in the field of corporate finance.